Chinese students Pow King Chu, Tao Shen Foo, Shang Wu Jen, and William P.H. Hwang graduate.

 Kappa Phi Lambda Sorority, Inc. officially becomes a registered student organization in Fall 2011.
 Kappa Phi Lambda Sorority, Inc. is the first Asian-American interest Sorority on campus.

 NC State University offers its's first Asian-American culture and literature course (FL 394) in Spring 2016.
 The class was taught by Nathaniel Isaacson from the Department of Foreign Languages and Literatures.
 Former assistant director of the GLBT Center, Nathan Nguyen, contacted Isaacson to develop this course due to increasing student interest.

 Lambda Phi Epsilon Fraternity chapter officially becomes a registered student organization on November 19th, 2016.
 Lambda Phi Epsilon is an Asian-interest, but not Asian exclusive Fraternity with over sixty established chapters in North America.

 According to data from the Office of Institutional Research and Planning, in 2018 NC State had a total of 2,282 enrolled students who were identified as Asian, out of a student body of 35,479.
 The data does not distinguish U.S. nationals or international students within the Asian enrollment data.

 The Filipino American Student Association (FASA) officially becomes a registered student organization in Fall 2018.
 However, the student group had unofficially formed in Fall 2017.

 The Nine Star Lion Dance Troupe officially becomes a registered student organization in Fall 2019.
 However, the student group had unofficially formed in October of 2018.
-The group was original named Lion Dance Troupe at NC State University.
+The group was originally named Lion Dance Troupe at NC State University.